How Much Is Pet Insurance?

 How can I lower my pet insurance premium?

-You might be able to lower your monthly premium by adjusting your co-insurance, deductible, and annual limit on your pet health insurance policy.
-We bet you’d appreciate an explanation of what those things all are…
+You might be able to lower your monthly cost by adjusting your co-insurance, deductible, and annual limit on your pet health insurance policy.
+In most states*, you can request coverage downgrades such as increasing your deductible or decreasing your co-insurance at any time during the policy period.
+We bet you’d appreciate an explanation of what those things all are, and the available options:

 Co-insurance